excid3/prologger/README.md

 # Prologger?

-Tracking your achievement programming and development contributions online.
+The open-source github achievements system!
+Prologger will track all your development achievements and create a development log, for you and your friends

 # Getting started.